AnantHariharan1996/Calculate_Excitation_Ratios/paper.md

 # Acknowledgements

 We thank Joshua Russell and Yiran Huang for testing and using initial versions of `ExciteSurf` and Erica Nathan for logo design.
+This work was supported by the U.S National Science Foundation under grants EAR-1553367 and EAR-1829401 to C.A.D., and by an NSF Graduate Research Fellowship (DGE-16-44760) to A.H.
+The S362ANI Earth model can be downloaded from the IRIS EMC at \url{https://ds.iris.edu/ds/products/emc-s362ani/}.

 # References